 - 1. Choose the appropriate 3-Point Bend dowel for the type of test you wish to perform. - 2.
-Install the 3-Point Bending test setup (See 3-Point Bend Test Setup in Appendix C: Device Handling and Test Setup for more details). - 3.
+Install the 3-Point Bending test setup (See Appendix D) - 3.
 Move the sliders into desired position and lock in place by tightening the 4-40 fastener to the rail using a 3/32" hex key. - 4.
 Place the specimen on top of both lower dowels and begin testing.